 Sue: No, in Doctor Who.
-Golf might have been rained off that week.
+Maybe golf was rained off that week.
 I definitely remember this scene because it inspired me and my brother to gas my nana.

 Sue: It’s true.
 We had two nanas: skinny nana and fat nana.
-Fat nana was all right but skinny nana was horrible.
-She lived with us for a while and she’d make me and Gary go to bed early.
+Fat Nana was all right, but Skinny Nana was horrible.
+She lived with us for a while and she’d make us go to bed early.
 We hated her.
-Anyway, we must have seen this and we decided that we’d get rid of her by filling her pillow with gas.
+Anyway, we must have seen this episode because we decided to get rid of her by filling her pillow with gas.

 Sue: It’s true!
-This must have been where we got the idea from.
 There was only one problem – our house was electric.
 We didn’t have any gas.

 Me: Thank heavens for small mercies.

-Sue: It would have been around this time so I guess Doctor Who must have been responsible.
+Sue: It would have been around that time, so I guess Doctor Who must have been responsible.
 I haven’t thought about that for years.

-Me: If you’d been successful, you would have been the poster child for Mary Whitehouse.
+Me: If you’d been successful, you would have been a poster child for Mary Whitehouse.
 It doesn’t bear thinking about.

 The gas explodes and Sue jumps out of her skin.
-Captain Jack was sitting on her knee at the time and the sudden movement made him dig his claws deep into her thigh.
-She actually screamed.
+Captain Jack was sitting on her knee and the sudden movement made him dig his claws into her thigh.